U.S. Route 11 in New York: Designation and realignments

 In 1924, the state of New York created the modern New York state route system by assigning designations to several long-distance highways.
-One route assigned at this time was NY 2, which extended from the Pennsylvania state line south of Binghamton to the Canada–U.S. border at Rouses Point by way of Syracuse and Watertown.
+One route assigned at this time was NY 2, which extended from the Pennsylvania state line south of Binghamton to the Canada–United States border at Rouses Point by way of Syracuse and Watertown.
 When the Joint Board on Interstate Highways laid out the initial plans for the U.S. Numbered Highway System in October 1925, NY 2 was included as part of US 11, a route beginning in New Orleans, Louisiana, and ending at Rouses Point.
 The alignment of US 11 within New York was virtually unchanged in the final system alignment approved on November 11, 1926.
 The US 11 designation was first signed in 1927, supplanting NY 2.

 Since 1927, the terminuses of US 11 have more or less remained the same.
 However, multiple realignments have occurred over the years along the points in between.
 In De Kalb, US 11 originally followed Old Northerner Road, modern NY 812, and CR 17.
 It was moved onto its current alignment in the area c.
 1936.
 In the vicinity of Champlain, US 11 initially entered the village on Perry Mills Road and followed Main and Elm streets through the village.
 US 11 was realigned c.
 1962 to follow a direct east–west highway between the hamlet of Twin Bridges (the modern junction of US 11 and Perry Mills Road) and the village of Champlain.
 Within Champlain, US 11 was routed on South, Main, and Elm streets.
 The highway was realigned again in the early 1970s to follow a new highway to the south of Champlain, bypassing the village completely.

 In northeastern St. Lawrence County, US 11 originally served the neighboring hamlets of Brasher Falls and Winthrop.
 The route left its modern alignment in Stockholm (at Stockholm Center) and rejoined it in Lawrence (at Coteys Corner).
 On September 1, 1982, ownership and maintenance of CR 110, a county road extending from Stockholm Center to Coteys Corner on a direct east–west routing, was transferred from St. Lawrence County to the state of New York as part of a highway maintenance swap between the two levels of government and the village of Canton.
 The new state highway was initially designated as NY 11C.
 On June 13, 1992, the alignments of US 11 and NY 11C between Stockholm Center and Coteys Corner were swapped, placing both routes on their modern alignments.